Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Introduction

 The Investigative Journalism Foundation (IJF) created and maintains a dataset related to political donations in Canada.
-As of September 2023, the dataset comprises 9,204,112 observations and 15 variables.
+As of September 2023, the dataset comprised 9,204,112 observations and 15 variables.
 Every day new observations are added, based on newly released donations records made available by provincial and federal elections agencies.
 This release cycle is variable, with periods of inactivity followed by bursts of multiple releases.
 Katz and Moore (2023) manually construct an extensive suite of automated tests for this dataset.
-These impose certain minimum standards on the dataset, including: that constituent aspects add to match any total, class is appropriate, and null values are where expected.
+These impose certain minimum standards on the dataset, including: that constituent aspects add to match any total, class is appropriate, and null values are as expected.
 This suite allows researchers to use the dataset with confidence and ensures that new additions are fit for purpose.

 We revisit this suite of tests to determine whether we can use large language models (LLMs) to mimic this suite of validation tests.
-We consider a variety of prompts, roles, learning modes, and temperature settings, resulting in 96 total experiments.
-In particular, we consider four prompt variations: ask for expectations; ask for expectations given described context; ask for expectations having first asked for a simulation; and ask for expectations given a sample of data.
-We also consider zero-, one-, and few-shot learning; four temperature values: 0, 0.4, 0.6, and 1; and two roles: helpful assistant and expert data scientist.
+Our estimand is the similarity between those tests written by an LLM and those written by an experienced data scientist.
+We consider a variety of prompts, roles, learning modes, and temperature settings, resulting in an experiment with 96 conditions.
+In particular, we consider four prompt variations: ask for expectations; ask for expectations given described context; ask for expectations having first asked for a data simulation; and ask for expectations given a sample of data.
+We also consider zero-, one-, and few-shot learning; four temperature values: 0, 0.4, 0.6, and 1 (which should influence how unexpected the results are); and two roles: helpful assistant and expert data scientist.
 For every combination we obtain five responses from the LLM.
-We run all experiments separately for both GPT-3.5 and GPT-4.
+We run all conditions separately for both GPT-3.5 and GPT-4.

-A human coder judges the responses produced by the LLMs, rating their decency (1-5, where 1 is the worst and 5 is the best) and their consistency (1-5, where 1 means they are very different and 5 means they are essentially identical).
+Three human coders judge the responses produced by the LLMs, rating their decency (1-5, where 1 is the worst and 5 is the best) and their consistency (1-5, where 1 means they are very different and 5 means they are essentially identical).
 We then build an ordinal regression model with \texttt{rstanarm} to explore the relationships that decency and consistency have with prompts, roles, learning modes, and temperature settings.